 This question came up in a phone call from a long-time customer.
-He had some reel-to-reel tapes and was looking for a drying agent.
+He wanted a recommendation on a drying agent for drying reel-to-reel tapes.

 Walter recommended Damp Gone, made by Rutland.
 You can find it on Amazon or on their website at https://www.rutland.com/p/29/damp-gone—reusable-moisture-absorber